joaopedrofbz/Improving-Decision-Support-with-Power-BI-Using-Na-Minha-Rua-Lx-Data/04_Gold/PL_GOLD_PUBLISH.md

 ## Relation to thesis

-PL_GOLD_PUBLISH is described in Chapter 3 under the Gold tier and links directly to the semantic model and measures specified in Section 3.6.
+PL_GOLD_PUBLISH is described in Chapter 3 under the Gold tier and links directly to the semantic model and measures.